tilidev/BAIT-VAST2025/README.md

 ## 📖 About the Project

-The town of Oceanus is experiencing economic shifts, with a growing tourism industry challenging the traditional fishing-based economy.
+The Islands of Oceanus are experiencing economic shifts, with a growing tourism industry challenging the traditional fishing-based economy.
 The **Commission on Overseeing the Economic Future of Oceanus (COOTEFOO)** is tasked with monitoring these changes.
 However, it faces accusations from two opposing groups:

 - **Fishing is Living and Heritage (FILAH)**: Accuses COOTEFOO of favoring tourism and neglecting the fishing industry.
 - **Tourism Raises OceanUs Together (TROUT)**: Accuses COOTEFOO of being biased towards the entrenched fishing industry.